SuperOfficeDocs/superoffice-docs/docs/en/api/reference/soap/Services85/CustomerService/index.md

 Handled by the <see cref="T:SuperOffice.Services85.ICustomerServiceAgent">SuperOffice.Services85.ICustomerServiceAgent</see> interface.

-Interface for the CustomerService Agent
-Agent used for Customer Service methods

 Download [WSDL file for Services85/CustomerService](../Services85-CustomerService.md) if you need to generate your own proxy code.